What Happens if My Car Insurance Lapses?

 Getting Car Insurance After a Lapse in Coverage

-After a lapse in car insurance coverage, you likely will pay a higher rate on a new insurance policy for your car.
-And you will want to shop around for the best policy you can find from a reputable insurance provider.
+After a policy lapse in car insurance coverage, you likely will pay a higher rate on a new insurance policy for your car.
+And you will want to shop around for the most affordable car insurance premium you can find from a reputable insurance provider.

 But start if you can with your current car insurance company.
 Is there a way for you to catch up on your payments, especially if you are just a few days behind or in the policy's grace period?
 Getting your car current with your current auto insurance company is the best resolution to a lapsed policy.
 You don't have to pay too much for solid coverage.
 Just compare what rates are available to you by entering your zip code at the bottom of the page.

 What Is a Car Insurance Lapse Fine?